unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 {% if hands_on_link_ready %}The lab also [separates bridge health from request success]({{ page.series_companion_url | relative_url }}#step-8-separate-health-from-request-success) after the fake upstream stops.{% endif %}

 The most misleading failure in this deployment happened outside that chain.
-Direct requests from an operator shell reached the relocated bridge, but requests from the Hermes Dashboard did not appear in the bridge log at all. macOS unified logs showed that the Dashboard's LaunchAgent process context was being denied Local Network access by NECP.
+Direct requests from an operator shell reached the relocated bridge, but requests from the Hermes Dashboard did not appear in the bridge log at all. macOS unified logs showed NECP denying Local Network access to the Dashboard's LaunchAgent process.
+NECP is the macOS network-policy subsystem involved in enforcing [Local Network privacy](https://developer.apple.com/documentation/technotes/tn3179-understanding-local-network-privacy) decisions.
 The resulting `No route to host` looked like an IP-routing failure even though the bridge, route, and API were working.

 That incident changed the client lifecycle rather than the bridge topology.
 LLM-Ops-Kit now manages the Dashboard as a standalone background process, while the Gateway remains a launchd component.
 The bridge remains co-located with the engine and reaches it over loopback.
 Correct network permission and a real Dashboard-originated synthesis request were required before I called the repair accepted.
 A generic `GET /v1/models` was not useful evidence because the bridge does not implement that route; its relevant observations are `/health`, `/v1/audio/voices`, and `POST /v1/audio/speech`.